 Why We Chose It

-Our review encompassed 68 different probiotic supplements, putting each through our rigorous Review Scout assessment process.
-To determine 2024’s Top 5 Women’s Probiotic Supplements, we looked for predicted effectiveness, safety, return policy, and overall customer satisfaction.
 Stonehenge Health’s Dynamic Biotics+ For Women is Review Scout’s top choice.
-This formula contains a potent 65 Billion CFU dose of 24 diverse clinically studied strains, including all four essential women’s health strains L. Rhamnosus, L. Jensenii, L. Crispatus, and L. Gasseri.
+This formula contains a potent 70 Billion CFU dose of 24 diverse clinically studied strains, including all four essential women’s health strains: L. Rhamnosus HN001™, L. Acidophilus La-14™ , Bifidobacterium animalis subsp. lactis B420, and L. Gasseri.

 Dynamic Biotics+ For Women differentiates itself in a crowded market by appealing directly to women with a more personalized approach tailored to women’s specific digestive and vaginal health needs.
-This probiotic goes a step beyond other formulas by including seven different herbs, including Cranberry Extract, D-Mannose, Hibiscus Flower Extract, Moringa Leaf, and Turmeric 95% extract, to name a few.
-We were happy to see that this formula includes the prebiotic NutraFlora®, which helps nourish the probiotics, supporting their ability to survive and grow.
+This probiotic goes a step beyond other formulas by including five different herbs and minerals, including Cranberry Extract, D-Mannose, Hibiscus Flower Extract, Moringa Leaf, and Turmeric 95% extract, to name a few.
+We were happy to see that this formula also includes premium ingredients, prebiotic NutraFlora®, which helps nourish the probiotics, supporting their ability to survive and grow, and Chromax® Chromium Picolinate, to support hormonal weight management and appetite control.
+After completing a comprehensive search, we determined that no other brands combined Chromax® with NutraFlora® prebiotics and probiotics to maximize benefits unique to women.

-We were able to verify that Stonehenge Health’s formula does not contain any synthetic fillers or artificial ingredients, is non-GMO, and uses vegetarian capsules.
-Stonehenge Health backs its products with a no-questions-asked, 90-day money-back guarantee and is one of the few brands endorsed by a board-certified doctor specializing in digestive health.
+We were able to verify that Stonehenge Health’s formula does not contain any synthetic fillers or artificial ingredients, is non-GMO, uses vegetarian capsules, and is manufactured in the USA.
+Stonehenge Health also backs its products with a no-questions-asked, 90-day money-back guarantee and is one of the few brands endorsed by a board-certified doctor specializing in digestive health.
 We also like that they offer customers discounts on bundles.
 Click on the link below to see their current specials.

 *Results are based on user-generated experiences with these products, and individual results may vary.
 Please refer to the manufacturer’s product website for detailed information.